-- (A) Represents the cumulative impairment against amortized cost basis through earnings. - (B) Represents the weighted average of the ratings of all securities in each asset type, expressed as an S&P equivalent rating.
+- (A) Represents the cumulative impairment against amortized cost basis through earnings, net of the effect of the cumulative adjustment as a result of the adoption of new accounting guidance on impairment in 2009. - (B) Represents the weighted average of the ratings of all securities in each asset type, expressed as an S&P equivalent rating.
 For each security rated by multiple rating agencies, the lowest rating is used.
 FNMA/FHLMC securities have an implied AAA rating.
-Ratings provided were determined by third party rating agencies as of a particular date, may not be current and are subject to change (including the assignment of a "negative outlook" or "credit watch" at any time. - (C) Amortized cost basis and carrying value include principal receivable of \$2.0 million. - (D) As of December 31, 2008 and 2007, the total outstanding face amount of fixed rate securities was \$2.8 billion and \$4.4 billion, respectively, and of floating rate securities was \$1.1 billion and \$1.1 billion, respectively. - (E) Represents the retained bonds and equity from Securitization Trust 2006 and Securitization Trust 2007 as described in Note 5.
+Ratings provided were determined by third party rating agencies as of a particular date, may not be current and are subject to change (including the assignment of a "negative watch" at any time). - (C) Amortized cost basis and carrying value include principal receivable of \$1.7 million and \$2.0 million, as of December 31, 2009 and 2008, respectively. - (D) As of December 31, 2009 and 2008, the total outstanding face amount of fixed rate securities was \$2.7 billion and \$2.8 billion, respectively, and of floating rate securities was \$971.6 million and \$1.1 billion, respectively. - (E) Represents the retained bonds and equity from Securitization Trust 2006 and Securitization Trust 2007 as described in Note 5.
 The residuals do not have stated coupons and therefore their coupons have been treated as zero for purposes of the table.

-Unrealized losses that are considered other-than-temporary are recognized currently in income.
-During the years ended December 31, 2008, 2007 and 2006, Newcastle recorded other-than-temporary impairment charges of \$2.0 billion, \$202.6 million and \$0.0 million, respectively, with respect to real estate securities.
-Based on management's analysis of these securities, the performance of the underlying loans and changes in market factors, Newcastle noted adverse changes in the expected cash flows on certain of these securities, and could not express an intent and ability to hold others until recovery as described below, and concluded that they were other-thantemporarily impaired.
+Unrealized losses that are considered other-than-temporary are recognized currently in earnings.
+During the years ended December 31, 2009, 2008 and 2007, Newcastle recorded other-than-temporary impairment charges ("OTTI") of \$603.8 million, \$2.0 billion and \$202.6 million, respectively, with respect to real estate securities (gross of \$70.2 million of other-than-temporary impartment recognized in Other Comprehensive Income in 2009).
+Based on management's analysis of these securities, the performance of the underlying loans and changes in market factors, Newcastle noted adverse changes in the expected cash flows on certain of these securities and concluded that they were other-than-temporarily impaired.
 Any remaining unrealized losses as of each balance sheet date on Newcastle's securities were primarily the result of changes in market factors, rather than issuer-specific credit impairment.
 Newcastle performed analyses in relation to such securities, using management's best estimate of their cash flows, which support its belief that the carrying values of such securities were fully recoverable over their expected holding period.
 Such market factors include changes in market interest rates and credit spreads, or certain macroeconomic events, including market disruptions and supply changes, which did not directly impact our ability to collect amounts contractually due.
 Management continually evaluates the credit status of each of Newcastle's securities and the collateral supporting those securities.
 This evaluation includes a review of the credit of the issuer of the security (if applicable), the credit rating of the security, the key terms of the security (including credit support), debt service coverage and loan to value ratios, the performance of the pool of underlying loans and the estimated value of the collateral supporting such loans, including the effect of local, industry and broader economic trends and factors.
 These factors include loan default expectations and loss severities, which are analyzed in connection with a particular security's credit support, as well as prepayment rates.
 The result of this evaluation is considered when determining management's estimate of cash flows and in relation to the amount of the unrealized loss and the period elapsed since it was incurred.
 Significant judgment is required in this analysis.
+The following table summarizes Newcastle's securities in an unrealized loss position as of December 31, 2009.